MikkelKongsgaard/SSArchitectures/feature_breakdowns/Create_subject_feature_breakdown.md

 3. The user clicks on "Create new subject" button that is only visible to the study branch coordinator.
 4. A form shows up.
 The user fills in:
-   - Subject code
+   - subject code
-   - Subject name
+   - subject name
-   - Subject description
+   - subject description
-   - Subject syllabus
+   - subject syllabus
-   - Conditions for passing the subject
+   - conditions for passing the subject
-   - Number of credits for the subject
+   - number of credits for the subject
-   - Number of hours for lectures and number of hours for tutorials
+   - number of hours for lectures and number of hours for tutorials
 5. In the form, the user selects the garant of the subject from a dropdown with all teacher names.
 6. For every prerequisite/corequisite of the subject, the user clicks on